pkardas/notes/books/nlp-book.md

 HMM is a useful and powerful model, but needs a number of augmentations to achieve high accuracy.
 CFR is a log-linear model that assigns a probability to an entire output sequence.
 We can think of a CRF as like a giant version of what multinomial logistic regression does for a single token.

-Gazetteer - list of place names, milions of entries for locations with detailed geographical and political information, eg. https://www.geonames.org/
+Gazetteer - list of place names, millions of entries for locations with detailed geographical and political information, eg. https://www.geonames.org/

 POS tags are evaluated by accuracy.
 NERs are evaluated using recall, precision and F1.